Home

 If you're hiring a contractor to do any of the necessary excavation, make sure that they are qualified to do the job.

-Ask the contractor for references, speak to those people.
+Ask the contractor for references, and reach out to those people for recommendations.
 Check your county's website, sometimes you can find a listing of contractors and electricians to see if they are licensed and if they have any blemishes on their license.

 Speak with friends and ask them for referrals.
 Your best bet is to always follow through and review the contractor's references, look them up online, and go out and see their work.